What Makes self esteem journal prompts for kids a Game-Changing Habit?

 I keep the process simple:

-3. Read the prompt aloud.
-You set the tone with calm pace.
+- Read the prompt aloud.
+You set the tone with a calm pace.

-6. Close with a “takeaway sentence.”
+- Close with a “takeaway sentence.”
 You ask, “What sentence do you want to carry into tomorrow?”
-Children speak it, then you all clap once.
-Ritual stamps memory.
+Children speak it, then you all clap once, ritual stamps memory.

 Below you find six categories I rely on, each with sample prompts and the science behind it.
-You can rotate them through the week so variety stays high yet structure remains clear.
+You can rotate them throughout the week so variety stays high while structure remains clear.

 1. Strength Spotting